Optimizing Flexible Complex Systems with Coupled and Co-Evolving Subsystems under Operational Uncertainties: Extensions

-While the subsystem-level staged deployment and built-in flexibility solutions might not be optimal, they can then be integrated together by effectively coordinating the dynamic coupling through decomposition-based optimization techniques \cite{agte2010mdo}.
-In addition, although the above example only considers the Stage 1 decisions as parameters to be optimized from the bottom up, the same approach can be applied to any parameters that govern the subsystem decisions in response to uncertainties (e.g., parameters in decision rules).
-This bottom-up approach expands the design-for-flexibility method to more complex systems than the conventional approaches.
+Finally, it is worth noting that, although the above example only considers the Stage 1 decisions as parameters to be optimized from the bottom up, the same approach can be applied to any parameters that govern the subsystem decisions in response to uncertainties (e.g., parameters in decision rules).
+This bottom-up approach expands the design-for-flexibility method to more complex systems than the conventional approaches, providing effective solutions even when the conventional approaches are challenging or intractable.